cparnin/appsec_scanner/README.md

 ## GitHub PR Automation

-In your target repo (like juice-shop-fork), create this file:
+In your target repo, create this file:

 `.github/workflows/appsec-pr-comment.yml`